 All pupils who attend Newark Orchard School have an Education Health Care Plan and every year they have an annual review.
-From Year 9 there is a clear focus of preparing for adulthood, including starting to look at employment, independent living, and participation in society, staying safe and developing independence.
+From Year 9 there is a clear focus of preparing for adulthood, including starting to look at work experience Transition options for P16/P18 (including college, day service, preparation for adulthood referrals, etc).